mollydesjardin/taiyo-corpus-tools/readme.md

 ## Get started
 ### Set up your environment
-Tokenization requires mecab-python3 and assumes you have already changed your default dictionary to 近代文語UniDic (UniDic for Modern Literary Japanese) if using it.
-See Aurora Tsai's comprehensive [guide to installing MeCab and MeCab Python Wrapper](https://rpubs.com/auroratsai/462798) for very clear instructions on multiple systems (Mac, Windows, and LinuxBrew).
+Tokenization requires mecab-python3, which may install MeCab for you on some systems; otherwise, install MeCab itself first.
+If using a custom dictionary as recommended, I assume you already configured this or uncomment and specify the path in the alternate Tagger instantiation in step 3.
+There are many guides to installing/configuring MeCab available online, so I encourage you to search rather than providing my own (soon-to-become stale) instructions here.
 Using 近代文語UniDic is optional, but it most closely matches Taiyō's era and style of language for the best word-splitting results.

+If you are installing MeCab exclusively for use with Python via a wrapper like mecab-python3 or fugashi and doing so in (Ana)conda, the many guides on configuring MeCab may not match the directories you end up with on your own system.
+This is the reason I provided an alternate line of code for instantiating a MeCab.Tagger that ignores any mecabrc (config file) and specifies the dictionary path, which you can point wherever you want.
+It looks clunkier but is a quick workaround that should Just Get It Done (cross-platform too).
+As a bonus, if you are planning to *never* use the default unidic and instead only use custom dictionaries, no need to download/install anything other than what you specifically need.

 ### Directory structure
-All three scripts assume the following directory structure relative to themselves.

-*Before running the scripts, make sure expected directories exist within "data/" folder: articles, tokenized, utf8.* Each script saves output separately without overwriting previous files. "data/taiyo_cd/" indicates the corpus CD-ROM data, not included here.
+All three scripts assume the below directory structure, and assume they are run from the root project folder as shown.
+Each script saves its output as new sets of files, does not overwrite anything, and creates the expected output directory in "data" if it doesn't already exist.

+"data/taiyo_cd/" indicates the corpus CD-ROM data, not included here. *Before running the scripts, make sure the data/taiyo_cd/XML/ directory exists and includes the initial XML input files.* Each script will quit with an error if its input directory does not exist, and this is the only one not created by a previous step.

 ```
 Taiyo/